csobrien90/tab-ui-demo/README.md

 - How can we center the t-shirt svg?
 - How to fix desktop display of the t-shirt tab interface?
+- How to make the t-shirt tab interface keyboard navigable?
 - How to use css variables for the t-shirt color change?

+- How can we improve performance?